Benthic invertebrate assemblages and their relation to physical and chemical characteristics of streams in the Eastern Iowa Basins, 1996-98

-Mayflies, caddisflies and flies were well represented in streams and rivers of the study unit.
-The mayflies Tricorythodes and Baetis intercalaris; the net-spinning caddisflies Hydropsyche bidens and H. simulans; and the chironomid midges Glyptotendipes, Polypedilum and Rheotanytarsus predominated.
+Mayflies, caddisflies, and true flies were well represented in streams and rivers of the EIWA study unit.
+The mayflies Tricorythodes and Baetis intercalaris, the net-spinning caddisflies Hydropsyche bidens and H. simulans, and the Chironomidae Glyptotendipes, Polypedilum, and Rheotanytarsus predominated.
 Spatial variation in benthic invertebrate assemblages within a site was less than that observed among sites.
-Assemblages from 3 years of sampling generally clustered by site, with exceptions related to differences in discharge among years.
+Assemblages from 3 years of sampling generally were grouped by site, with exceptions related to differences in discharge among years.

-The invertebrate assemblages associated with the four site groups reflected the cumulative effects of agricultural and urban land use, point and nonpoint sources of enrichment, and physiographic or longitudinal stream succession, the sequence of communities in streams from headwaters to large rivers.
-These factors, especially the naturally occurring changes from upstream to downstream, were influential in characterizing the benthic invertebrate assemblages of the site groups.
-The effects of agriculture, the predominant land use in the EIWA study unit, merely accentuated the differences observed in invertebrate populations.
+The benthic invertebrate assemblages associated with the four groups of sites reflected the cumulative effects of agricultural and urban land use, sources of nutrient and organic enrichment, and longitudinal stream succession—the natural sequence of communities in streams from headwaters to large rivers.
+These factors, especially the natural changes from upstream to downstream, were influential in characterizing the benthic invertebrate assemblages of the site groups.

 Additional publication details